ikeda042/PhenoPixel5.0/Software_Docs.md

 ![](docs_images/27.png)

-`AreaFractionEngine` compares the nucleoid area fraction of the selected cell with other cells sharing the same label and visualizes the position of the current cell within the distribution.
+`AreaFractionEngine` segments the HU-GFP signal within each cell and compares the resulting nucleoid area fraction with other cells sharing the same label, visualizing the position of the current cell within the distribution.

 ![](docs_images/26.png)